Good Jobs First: A Beginner’s Guide to Economic Development

 6. Subsidies often go to companies that would have built there anyway

 Subsidies are increasingly treated as entitlements rather than enticements, both by companies shopping for the best deal and by governments trained to reach for their checkbooks at the rumor of a corporate relocation.
-Companies such as Boeing, Marriott, and Sears all spurred bidding frenzies by putting out relocation feelers, and then collected millions in tax breaks for staying put.
-In reality, location decisions rarely hinge on subsidies.
-Business basics -- proximity to markets, availability of labor, quality of infrastructure, quality of life, etc. -- determine where companies move.
-It is public goods that benefit all employers that are the key to a good business climate, although a company is never going to turn down free money.
-Spending for economic development is best directed to education, skills, and infrastructure, not expensive, company-specific subsidy giveaways.
+The reality is location decisions rarely hinge on subsidies.
+Business basics — proximity to markets, availability of labor, quality of infrastructure, quality of life, etc. — determine where companies move.
+Public goods that benefit all employers are the key to a good business climate.
+Therefore, spending for economic development is best directed to education, skills, childcare, parks and infrastructure, not expensive, company-specific subsidy giveaways.

-Money not collected through tax breaks would otherwise go to fund roads, schools, fire departments, and other public services that benefit all citizens and businesses.
+Money not collected through tax breaks could otherwise go to fund schools, roads, fire departments, and preparing infrastructure for climate change.
 New development in an area increases the demand for such services.
 When large corporations avoid paying their fair share, the burden gets shifted onto working families and small businesses.
 The rest of us pay more, or the quality of our public services declines, or usually some of both.

 8. Subsidies put local businesses at a disadvantage

-Subsidies are disproportionately handed out to large companies moving into an area from out of state, giving them advantages that long-standing, existing businesses don't get.
-Fiscal conservatives, free-traders, and libertarians often oppose subsidies on the grounds that they interfere with the market, giving government-aided preference to one group over another.
+Subsidies are disproportionately handed out to large companies moving into an area from out of state, giving them advantages that long-standing, existing businesses don’t get.
 Small business owners bear the brunt of the impact of this unfair competition.
 These companies may have long histories as community members and taxpayers, but it is the big corporations new to the area that get special breaks.
-The situation gets even uglier when governments subsidize large retailers such as Wal-Mart.
-In those cases, multi-national big-box giants receive taxpayer aid to open stores that compete directly with local merchants.
+The situation gets even uglier when governments subsidize large retailers such as Walmart or Amazon.
+In those cases, multi-national, highly profitable giants receive taxpayer aid to open stores, in-person or online, that compete directly with local merchants.

 9. Subsidies promote an economic “war among the states”

 Accountability means getting promises in writing and making developers and public officials stick to them.
 Accountable development, in contrast to the unaccountable development practices described above, is characterized by transparency of and public participation in the processes of crafting, monitoring, and enforcing development agreements.
-When taxpayer money is used for something that is supposed to be for the public good, it is imperative that the process be public and inclusive of local communities.
+When taxpayer money is used for something that is supposed to be for the public good, it is imperative that the process include local input.

 Reforms are needed in all phases of the economic development process, from planning how to target subsidies, to the application and award process, to setting and monitoring the standards that subsidized companies must meet.
 Specific reforms include:

-Disclosure laws - require states to compile and report information on subsidized companies, and allow public access to records such as which companies are applying for subsidies, the amount and type of subsidies companies have received, and whether companies are in compliance with their obligations under the subsidy agreement.
+Disclosure laws – require states to compile and report information on subsidized companies that can be easily accessed by the public.
+Those include which companies are applying for subsidies, the amount and type of subsidies companies have received, and whether companies are in compliance with their obligations under the subsidy agreement.

-Job quality standards - require subsidized companies to pay above a certain wage, provide health benefits, or offer other benefits such as sick leave or retirement packages.
+Job quality standards – require subsidized companies to pay above market-rate wages, provide health benefits, and offer other benefits such as sick and parental leave or retirement packages.

-Protecting education from tax giveaways - shield school funding by barring cities from abating the school portion of property taxes or by giving school boards veto power over subsidies.
+Protecting education from tax giveaways – shield school funding by barring cities and states from abating the school portion of property taxes or by giving school boards veto power over subsidies.